UMAprotocol/UMIPs/UMIPs/umip_add_priceidentifier_BITA.md

 # Price Feed Implementation

 The price feed is a REST API hosted at api.bitadata.com.
 Users first "log in" (with public credentials) to obtain a token, then use standard token authentication for subsequent requests.
 The public credentials provide access to the three indices named above.
+The API returns high precision floating point numbers, but these are US currency values, so the price feed implementation will round them to 2 decimals.

 # Rationale
 These are proprietary indices, and a feed should also become available on the Confluence site.
 The founders have a great track record: one is co-founder of Etho Capital, which published the